drupal-graphql/graphql/doc/producers/custom.md

 # Custom data producers

-Sometimes you have a niche scneario that requires some custom code to resolve.
+Sometimes you have a niche scenario that requires some custom code to resolve.
 Either because using some contrib module that has no direct GraphQL support, or its just a very custom coded part that needs some massaging in order to get the exact data you want.

 Custom data producers allow you essentially hook into any data of Drupal, because its a class and you can use services, request any kind of data.

-Lets look at a custom Data produer that loads the current user (similar to the 3.x version of currentUser query).
+Lets look at a custom Data producer that loads the current user (similar to the 3.x version of currentUser query).

 The first step as seen before  is to add our query to the schema :